Botomania/player-template/README.md

 # Player

+This is just a template for the actual thing

 ## How it works
  - We will receive a submission from the user.
  - We will store it inside this project (dirname=submission)